wreeves0/Car-Connect/README.md

 URL Parameters: pk (integer) - The ID of the appointment to mark as finished Success Response: Confirmation that the appointment has been marked as finished

-Technicians
+---Technicians---

 List All Technicians
 URL: /technicians/
 Method: GET
-Description: Retrieve a list of all technicians Success Response: A list of technicians
+Description: Retrieve a list of all technicians Success Response: Returns a list of technicians

 Get Technician Details
 URL: /technicians/<int:pk>/
 Method: GET
-Description: Retrieve details of a specific technician by their ID (pk) URL Parameters: pk (integer) - The ID of the technician Success Response: The technician's details
+Description: Retrieve details of a specific technician by their ID (pk) URL Parameters: pk (integer) - The ID of the technician Success Response: Shows the technician's details